tseemann/snippy/README.md

 a repeated run of Snippy.
 Sometimes correcting one error allows BWA to align things it couldn't before, and new errors are uncovered.

-Snippy is probably not the best way to correct assemblies - you should consider dedicated tools such as [iCorn2](http://icorn.sourceforge.net/) or adjust the Quiver parameters (for Pacbio data).
+Snippy may not be the best way to correct assemblies - you should consider dedicated tools such as [PILON](http://www.broadinstitute.org/software/pilon/) or [iCorn2](http://icorn.sourceforge.net/), or adjust the Quiver parameters (for Pacbio data).

 #Core SNP phylogeny